NextCenturyCorporation/MCS/TASK_LIST.md

 - If an agent shows a preference for a specific goal object during the familiarization trials (by approaching the goal object), it is expected/plausible for the agent to show the same preference (for the same goal object) during the test trial, and unexpected/implausible for the agent to show a different preference (for a different goal object).
 As in previous evaluations, your system should return a plausibility / expectedness rating that’s very high for “expected” scenes (1.0 = definitely expected) and very low for “unexpected” scenes (0.0 = definitely unexpected).
 - If a non-agent shows a “preference” for a specific goal object during the familiarization trials (by “approaching” the goal object, after being hit by the paddle), then there is no expectation for the non-agent to show either the same preference or a different preference, because it does not have agency.
 For “no expectation” scenes, your system should return a plausibility / expectedness rating that’s lower than for “expected” scenes but higher than for “unexpected” scenes.

-Example Evaluation Scenes:

-Expected:
+Evaluation - Expected Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/710495e2-5877-4740-bc9f-1055c7173bfc

-Unexpected:
+Evaluation - Unexpected Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/51edeb74-3b05-48c2-833a-8c0d0362c73f

-No Expectation:
+Evaluation - No Expectation Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/8173b95e-8c29-4c3d-b2e8-36efdfbc4bfe